infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 There are multiple ways of using fonts in a block.
 The simplest use case is if you have only one font you want to use for that specific block.
 In this case, we want the Heading block to only use _Noto Serif_.

 To make our secondary font available for use, we need to first define it as a CSS variable.
 We can do that in **_/assets/styles/parts/utils/\_shared-variables.scss_**.
-The base font is already defined, so all we need to do is add our secondary font definition below.
+The base font is already defined there, so all we need to do is add our secondary font definition below it.

 To make things a bit more consistent, we may also want to rename `--global-font-family` CSS variable to `--base-font-family`.
 Just don't forget to search/replace this new variable name across your project!
 Please note that the fallbacks for the fonts can be anything, this is just an example.
 Once we're done, it should look like this:
 ```scss